jvaranam/angular-2-RC6/README.md

 # angular-2-RC6

-Clone the repos and npm i
+Clone the repo and npm i